burlachenkok/exploring-python3/python3-note.md

 strace python -c "import numpy" 2>&1 | grep .so | grep blas
 ```

 The `strace` by itself outputs the name of called system functions with arguments.
-String arguments are displayed in human readable form, bitwise flags sometimes are printed as integer constants, sometimes as named constants.
+String arguments are displayed in human-readable form, bitwise flags sometimes are printed as integer constants, sometimes as named constants.
 Each line ends up with the `=` sign in output (by default output stream for `strace` is stderr).
 After the equal sign, there is a return code.
 The code `0` means that all is okay with the completition of the function.

 Next some statistics of system calls can be obtained via utilizing `-c` flags of `strace`:
 ```bash